 Pay special attention to your teeth in the first 24-48 hours after a teeth whitening procedure.
 Avoid consuming tooth-staining foods or drinks.
 Intense care is needed to maintain the sheen and glow of your whitened teeth.
 Brush and floss your teeth after every meal.
 The length of the effect of teeth whitening depends on your lifestyle and on your care for your teeth.
 Make sure to maintain regular re-treatment appointments with our dental professional when you are due for them.

 In addition to its aesthetic benefits, teeth whitening also helps to eradicate bacteria that can cause tooth decay and hence can improve overall oral health.
-To have a brighter smile, call Peninsula Family Dental Center today via (907) 283-9125.
+To have a brighter smile and schedule an appointment, call Peninsula Family Dental Center today via (907) 283-9125.